OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ## Create or edit the extended overrides JSON file

-If there isn't one already, create a JSON file at the path that you use in development for the `Url` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.
-This file will contain the definitions for our keyboard shortcuts, as well as the actions that will be invoked using the keyboard shortcuts.
+If there isn't one already, create a JSON file in your project.
+Be sure the path of the file matches the location you specified for the `Url` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.
+This file will describe your keyboard shortcuts, and the actions that they will invoke.

 1. Be sure there is an outermost pair of braces (`{ }`)in the file.
 1. Just inside this outermost object, add the following JSON markup.
 Note that the file must be proper JSON, not simple a JavaScript object, so the property names must be within quotation marks.